 The bookstore encourages students to attend class before purchasing textbooks.
 A full refund will be given during the add/drop period of the current term, which is generally the first three days of the semester.
 The store is simply unable to allow students to keep the materials for a longer period of time and still return them for full credit.
 New textbooks must be returned in a new, saleable condition with no markings whatsoever in order to be eligible for a refund.
 A student ID and cash register receipt is required for a refund.
 Any markings result in the book being reduced to a used status and only a 75% refund given.
 General supply, gift, and clothing merchandise may be returned for any reason for a full refund within 7 days of purchase with a receipt.
 Defective merchandise may be returned any time throughout the semester for an exchange.
 Shrink-wrapped books must be returned in the original wrapping for a full refund.
 Textbooks purchased after the add/drop period are non-returnable.
 Sale items, study guides, special-order items, mass-market paperbacks, and computer software are non-returnable.

 Contacts

-Leann Miller, Web Textbook Coordinator, (229) 931-2373 Mary Ann Roper, Assistant Bookstore Manager (229) 931-2366 Amber DeBaise, Bookstore Manager and Director of Auxiliary Services (229) 931-2042 library also has a small multimedia collection that includes LPs, video tapes, audiotapes, CDs, DVDs, and software.
-Special collections include the Dr. Harold Isaacs Third World Studies collection, GSW Historical collection, POW and Oral History collections, ERIC collection, rare books, newspapers, and popular reading materials.
+Leann Miller, Web Textbook Coordinator, (229) 931-2373 Mary Ann Roper, Assistant Bookstore Manager (229) 931-2366 Amber DeBaise, Bookstore Manager and Director of Auxiliary Services (229) 931-2042

 LIBRARY SERVICES